 TWAS’s mission is to recognize, support and promote excellence in scientific research in the developing world.

-TWAS, the World Academy of Sciences-for the advancement of science in developing countries – is an autonomous international organization founded in Triste, Italy.
-TWAS represents, support and encourage the pursuit excellence in science in developing countries.
+TWAS, the World Academy of Sciences for the advancement of science in developing countries – is an autonomous international organization founded in Triste, Italy.
+TWAS represents, support and encourage the pursuit of excellence in science in developing countries.

 Course Level: These prizes are awarded to young scientists.